 I’ve broken networking “to do’s” into 3 time frames:

 1) Pre event

 I’m not going to tell you what to do.
 I’m going to share with you what I do.
 It will be up to you to decide what you will do.

-Before getting into the event details, here are two of the best definitions of networking I’ve come across and three fatal errors to avoid:
+Before getting into the event details, here are two of the best definitions of networking I’ve come across.
+Ad three fatal errors to avoid:

 1) Networking is an attitude involving building relationships and resources.
 A positive attitude is everything.
 In the bigger picture, its an approach to life and not just a thing to do.
 Your attitude toward networking will impact your results.
 If you would rather not be at an event, do one of two things: Don’t go or change your attitude.
-Choose to go and make it a positive experience!
+If you choose to go, make it a positive experience.
 It may pay off big time!
-I just had a networking connection turn into a $15,000 sale.
+I had a networking connection turn into a client who has engaged with me for over $25,000..
 I think that’s pretty cool.